CCGL9070 Global Issues

 Course Description

-[There will be a compulsory fieldtrip scheduled during Reading Week.]
+[There will be a compulsory fieldtrip scheduled during the Reading Week.]

 Course Learning Outcomes